SovereignCloudStack/standards/Standards/scs-0101-w1-entropy-implementation-testing.md

 - any flavor missing the attribute `hw_rng:allowed=True`,
 - any image missing the attribute `hw_rng_model: virtio`,
+- the number of FIPS 140-2 failures exceeds 3 out of 1000 blocks
+  tested (compare with errors).

 Note that the requirement regarding the kernel patch level will not be checked, because of two reasons: (a) we already check the file `entropy_avail`